hillaper/Rela2x/README.md

    }
    ```

-**Compute the matrix representation of *R*, convert it to a suitable product operator basis, and create a `RelaxationSuperoperator` object:**
+**Compute the matrix representation of *R*, convert it to the product operator basis of spherical tensor operators, and create a `RelaxationSuperoperator` object:**

    It is useful to represent *R* in a basis where it achieves a block-diagonal form.
 The best basis for this purpose is the direct product basis of spherical tensor operators.
 This is automatically done by calling: